The Great Conversation

 But how do we know which things are worth doing?

 We have been telling the story of technology backwards.
-Our tools—steam engines, silicon chips—take center stage, but tools are merely the image of their creators.
-The point is people: what they know, who they learned it from, and what they chose to do with the power that knowledge gave them.
+Our tools—steam engines, silicon chips—take center stage, but these artifacts are the lagging indicators of progress, not the drivers.

-Our best resource for this self-understanding is history—the archive of our collective triumphs, failures, and learnings over the millenia.
-We have a particular responsibility to understand our history as Canadians, the inheritors of a unique and rarely discussed technological inheritance.
+Our best resource for this self-understanding is history—the archive of our collective triumphs and learnings.
+We have a particular responsibility to understand our history as Canadians, with a unique technological culture rooted in the fight against a harsh wilderness and the peacetime use of military technologies.

-We are all part of something bigger than ourselves.
-It is a conversation that stretches across millenia and collectively enables us to shape the world.
+We are all part of something bigger than ourselves: a conversation that stretches across millennia and collectively enables us to transform the world.

 You have been part of this conversation your entire life.
 It's time to be formally introduced.